KratosMultiphysics/Examples/eFlows4HPC/rSVD_MPI_test/README.md

 ### Read the snapshots matrix and run the rSVD with MPI
-Once the simulation was performed (or a given "SnapshotsMatrix.npy" files is given), an MPI Randomized Singular Value Decomposition can be applied.
+Once the simulation was performed (or a given "SnapshotsMatrix.npy" file is given), an MPI Randomized Singular Value Decomposition can be applied.
 The file that calls the implementation is:
 * test_rsvd_mpi.py